-Building Beamo - a personal SaaS for local businesses
+Building Beamo - fully managed digital signage for local businesses

-Building Beamo - a personal SaaS for local businesses
+Building Beamo - fully managed digital signage for local businesses

 Overview